jurtasun/rcds_intro_nextflow/chapter5/README.md

 ```

 The output is a text file called `output_upper.txt` that contains the uppercase version of the Hello World string.
 Let's now implement that change with our workflow.

-#### 1.1.
-Write the uppercasing step as a Nextflow process

 Add the following process definition to the workflow script:

 ```nextflow
 // Convert the greeting to uppercase with text replacement